 Logging can be very expensive, so you should avoid enabling many different logging facilities.
 You should also avoid low logging thresholds (info/debug) on production systems - it tends to drown real problems in the noise of purely informational messages, and reduces performance quite noticably.

 Other things you can do are:

 • Build a static binary (use the --enable-static switch for configure).
-Static binaries are faster, and also more secure, because they cannot be subverted via libc.
+Static binaries are faster, and also more secure, because they cannot be subverted via libraries they depend on.